vanaur/CFT/CFT (en)/main.typ

   Conformal symmetries include symmetry under dilation: conformal invariance implies scale invariance, but the converse is not true in general.
 ]

 Let us also note an important element: the study of a conformal theory is different depending on the dimension of the theory, in particular it is convenient to distinguish the case in dimension $d = 2$ from the more general case $d >= 3$, in fact, as we will see, a conformal theory in two dimensions (like string theory) has an infinite-dimensional algebra, while, as we will see, a CFT in $d >= 3$ has a finite-dimensional algebra.
-It follows that the study of conformal theories in $d >= 3$ dimensions is simpler and it is these that will interest us in the following.
+It follows that the study of conformal theories in $d >= 3$ dimensions is less simpler and it is these that will interest us in the following.
 There are also one-dimensional CFTs, ​​but we will only mention them.

 In most of the cases that will interest us, we will also consider a flat spacetime, so $g_(mu nu) = eta_(mu nu)$.
 The study of a CFT where the metric is not flat or is not sufficiently simple does not seem relevant: the physical cases whose conformal symmetries are of standard and principal interest do not involve gravity (an important counterexample is the AdS/CFT correspondence) and, if this were the case, analytical solutions would probably be too difficult to find, if any exist.